reposense/RepoSense/docs/user_guide.md

-Organization | Organization of the target repository Repository | Name of the target repository branch | The branch to analyse in the target repository Contributor's GitHub ID | Author's GitHub ID Contributor's Display Name | Optional Field.
+Organization | Organization of the target repository Repository | Name of the target repository branch | The branch to analyse in the target repository Author's GitHub ID | GitHub ID of the target contributor in the repository Author's Display Name | Optional Field.
 The value of this field, if not empty, will be displayed in the dashboard instead of author's GitHub ID.
-[Optional] Contributor's Git Author Name | Detailed explanation below
+[Optional] Author's Git Author Name | Detailed explanation below

 #### Git Author Name
 `Git Author Name` refers to the customizable author's display name set in the local `.gitconfig` file.